 Any type of transportation can cause motion sickness.
 It can strike suddenly, progressing from a feeling of uneasiness to a cold sweat, dizziness and vomiting.
 It usually quiets down as soon as the motion stops.
 The more you travel, the more easily you'll adjust to being in motion.

 You might avoid motion sickness by planning ahead.
-When traveling, avoid sitting in seats in the rear of the vehicle or seats that face backward.
+When traveling, avoid sitting in the rear of the vehicle or in seats that face backward.
 Pick seats where you'll feel motion least:

 - By ship, request a cabin in the front or middle of the ship near the water level.

 - By plane, ask for a seat over the front edge of a wing.
 Once aboard, direct the air vent flow to your face.

 - By train, take a forward-facing seat near the front and next to a window.

 - By automobile, drive or sit in the front passenger's seat.
 Children should be in age-appropriate seats and restraints.